moooninjune/SEED-labs/lab4/lab4-task9.md

 | **4.
 Executing a Shell**     | The program uses `execve()` to launch a new shell (`/bin/sh`) as a child process.
 The new shell may retain some elevated capabilities despite the original program losing root privileges. |
 | **5.
 Shell Privileges**      | The child shell can execute commands and may still modify `/etc/zzz` due to potential capability leaking from the original program.  |

+> This lab was so annoying, but also very interesting :O Bye!